Yiling-J/tablepilot/README.md

 	- `"pick"`: Values are picked from an existing source (e.g., a list of cuisines).
 - **context_length** (Optional): Defines how many previous values in this column will be sent to the LLM when generating a new row.
 This helps provide context for the generation.
 - **source** (Optional): Specifies the source to pull data from when `fill_mode` is set to `"pick"`.
 This should match a source name defined in the `sources` section (e.g., `"cuisines"`).

+**Additional Fields for `pick` Mode**

+When `fill_mode` is set to `"pick"`, the following fields are available:

+- **random**: If `true`, a random value is selected for each row from all available options in the source.
+Default: `false`.
+- **replacement**: Determines whether sampling is with or without replacement:
+  - `true`: Items can be selected multiple times.
+  - `false`: Once an item is selected, it cannot be chosen again.
+  - Default: `false`.
+- **repeat**: Specifies how many times a picked value is reused before switching to the next one.
+The minimum and default value is `1`, meaning each value is used once before moving to the next.

+**Shared Source Behavior**

+If multiple columns use the same source but have different `random`, `replacement`, or `repeat` settings, the source is initialized only once.
+For example, if a `"tags"` source generates 20 tag options via AI and three columns reference it, the tag generation process runs once, and all three columns share the same selection pool.